Stratford station

-Stratford is a major multi-level railway station which rates as the 5th busiest station in Britain, serving the district of Stratford and the mixed-use development known as Stratford City, in the London Borough of Newham, east London.
-It is served by the London Underground, London Overground, Docklands Light Railway (DLR) and is also a National Rail station on the West Anglia Main Line and the Great Eastern Main Line, 4 mi 3 chain from Liverpool Street.
-It is also the busiest station on the Tube network outside Travelcard Zone 1.
+Stratford is a major multi-level interchange station serving the town of Stratford and the mixed-use development known as Stratford City, in the London Borough of Newham, East London for London Underground, London Overground, Docklands Light Railway (DLR) and Elizabeth line services.
+National Rail services also operate on the West Anglia Main Line and the Great Eastern Main Line, 4 mi 3 chain from Liverpool Street.

+It is the fifth busiest railway station in Britain, the busiest station in London outside the London station group, and is the busiest station on the London Underground network outside London fare zone 1.